tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/faq.md

 ---

 # Frequently asked questions
 This page answers the commonly asked questions by customers when working with the Metadata Security Protocol (MSP) feature.
-If you don't see a question that can help you, please reach out to our support team.
+If you don't see a question that can help you, reach out to our support team.

 ## Usage